alexkochnev1987/cv/README.md

-My site on pure HTML, CSS, JS.
+My site as CV on pure HTML, CSS, JS.